jforget/raku-Date-Calendar-Gregorian/README.md

 SYNOPSIS
 ========

-Printing the date 2020-04-05 in French _without_ Date::Calendar::Gregorian
+Here are two ways of printing the date 2020-04-05 in French.

+First, __without__ Date::Calendar::Gregorian

 ```perl6
 use Date::Names;